School, Study & Work

 Support services:

-• Employment support services through TAFEs and universities (there may also be relevant state-based services
+• Employment support services through TAFEs and universities (there may also be relevant state-based services available)

 Resources: